wfcommons/WfCommons/docs/source/user_api_reference.rst

 User API Reference
 ******************

-The user API reference targets users who want to use WorkflowHub Python package for analyzing traces or generating realistic synthetic workflow traces, using existing workflow recipes already implemented in this Python package.
+The user API reference targets users who want to use WfCommons Python package for analyzing traces or generating realistic synthetic workflow traces, using existing workflow recipes already implemented in this Python package.
 Users are NOT expected to develop new